 It is important to consider plant suitability for the particular environment in which it will be grown in.
 When choosing plants for difficult situations, select them carefully.
 By their nature, hedging plants tend to be pretty tough, but thoughtful selection may avoid any future plant performance issues and disappointment.
-For instance, NZ native plants are not necessarily the most appropriate option for enclosed urban environments, and don't tolerate water-logged soils well.
-Refer to the product pages and Product availability & prices to help choose the best instant hedge for your situation.
-Sunlight hours, wind, frost, water access, drainage, and your desired hedge height are some of the important considerations.
+For instance, NZ native plants aren't necessarily the most appropriate option for enclosed urban environments, and don't tolerate water-logged soils well.
+Also, not all hedges that grow happily in-ground are well-suited to long-term container planting.
+Refer to our INSTANT HEDGE RANGE for information to help choose the best instant hedge for your situation.
+Sunlight hours, shade, wind, frost, water access, drainage, available space, and your desired hedge height are some of the important considerations.

 Hedges can be more than just ‘the walls’ of your outdoor room.
 Consider ways they can be used to give direction, channel traffic through a space, enclose an area, and give screening and privacy.
 Hedges are also commonly used to link different architectural elements within a landscape, and to provide a safety barrier to hazards.